Klara Bühl: Youth

+Senior

 In December 2018, Bühl was called up to the senior squad for the first time by national coach Martina Voss-Tecklenburg for the winter training camp in Marbella from 14 to 21 January 2019.
 On 28 February 2019, she made her senior debut in a friendly match against France when she was substituted on for Verena Schweers in the 90th minute.

 Bühl earned a place in Germany's squad for the 2019 World Cup.
-Klara's impressive rise saw her awarded with the Fritz Walter Gold Medal in 2019, the DfB's top prize for youth footballers in Germany.
+Bühl's impressive rise saw her awarded with the Fritz Walter Gold Medal in 2019, the DfB's top prize for youth footballers in Germany.

-For Euro 2022, which was held in England, Klara was a key player for the German national team, starting the first four games of the finals.
+For Euro 2022, which was held in England, Bühl was a key player for the German national team, starting the first four games of the finals.
 She couldn't be used in both the semi-final and final due to testing positive for COVID-19.
 In the final, Germany lost 2-1 to England after extra-time and finished as runners-up.
 After the tournament, Bühl was voted into the "Eleven of the Tournament" by the UEFA coaching staff.

+Bühl was included in Germany's squad for the 2023 World Cup.
+She scored and assisted in Germany's opener; a 6-0 win against Morocco, however they were disappointingly eliminated in the group stages.
 Following strong performances, Bühl won Germany's National Player of the Year award for 2023.

 On 3 July 2024, Bühl was called up to the Germany squad for the 2024 Summer Olympics.
 Bühl helped Germany win a bronze medal in the Olympic women's football event at the Games in Paris.
 She started all six of the team's matches at the tournament, registering one goal and two assists.
 Germany beat world champions Spain 1-0 in Lyon in the Bronze medal match.

+Bühl was named in the German squad for the UEFA Women's Euro 2025.
+She started every game at the Euros as Germany reached the semi-finals, where they lost to Spain in extra-time.

 Personal life

 Bühl likes to crochet in her spare time.
 For the 2023 World Cup, she crafted the team's mascot; a koala dressed in a white jumper bearing the German flag.
 In a short time the crochet koala, called Waru, became very popular among fans.
 After the tournament, she donated the mascot to the German Football Museum in Dortmund.

 For the 2024 Summer Olympics in Paris, Bühl crocheted a new mascot, an otter named Ottienne.
 The footballer is completing a distance learning course in media management at the IU International University of Applied Sciences.
+Bühl is also an ambassador for the Matthias Ginter Foundation, based in Freiburg.

-In March 2025, Bühl was interviewed as the feature story for the very first issue of "Queenzine"; the first-ever fanzine solely dedicated to the UEFA Women's Champions League.
+In March 2025, Bühl was interviewed as the feature story for the first issue of "Queenzine"; the first-ever fanzine solely dedicated to the UEFA Women's Champions League.

+In June 2025, Bühl announced the release of her first children's book, titled “My Journey to Becoming a National Team Player” ("Mein Weg zur Fußball-Nationalspielerin").